MOHAMUD-FARAH/PHASE-1-WEEK-4-PROJECT/README.md

 # Dog Adoption Project

 ## Introduction

 Welcome to the "Heaven's Home" Dog Adoption project, created by Mohamud Farah.
 This project aims to facilitate the adoption of street dogs and build a compassionate community that provides care, support, and forever homes for these animals.

+## Project Overview

+The project features a user-friendly web page where users can view images of dogs available for adoption and submit their information if they are interested in adopting or providing support.
+The page includes a form for users to enter their full names and phone numbers, expressing their commitment to the cause.

 ## Author